When we think of the word ‘universe’, we should probably think of hydrogen.

-All hydrogen comes directly from the Big Bang, as quarks coalesced into atoms in the first few seconds of the universe.
+All hydrogen was formed immediately following the Big Bang, as quarks coalesced into atoms in the first few seconds of the universe.
 Hydrogen is the simplest atom to make with just one proton and one electron, and because of that simplicity a lot of it was made.

-Along with helium and trace amounts of other elements, it formed huge clouds in space and under the influence of their own gravity, they slowly formed the galaxies, dust clouds, and stars throughout the universe.
+Along with helium and trace amounts of other elements, it formed huge clouds in space and under the influence of their own gravity, they slowly turned into the galaxies, dust clouds, and stars that are strewn throughout the universe.

 After billions of years waste products like iron build up, and a star will reach the end of its life.
-Many stars then erupt in a giant explosion called a supernova.
+Many stars then erupt in a giant explosion.
 The resulting shockwave creates a multicoloured gas cloud called a nebula, and they look absolutely stunning.

 Nebulae are also known as ‘stellar nurseries’, because even though they are the remnants of dead stars, they still contain enough hydrogen to form the next generation of stars, as well as the planets that orbit them.

-Our own Sun, as well as many of the stars nearest to us formed from a long-gone, ancient nebulae of unknown shape and colour.
+Our own Sun, as well as many of the stars nearest to us were born inside of a long-gone, ancient nebulae of unknown shape and colour.

-In our solar system, most of the material coalesced into the Sun and the biggest planets in the solar system, the gas giants; it’s why Jupiter, Saturn, Neptune, and Uranus are about all 90% hydrogen.
+Most of the material that formed our solar system coalesced into the Sun and the planets known as the gas giants.
+It’s why Jupiter, Saturn, Neptune, and Uranus are about all 90% hydrogen.